 Commencement of Disqualification

-If you appear in the Magistrates Court as a ‘totter’ and either do not make an exceptional hardship application, or are unsuccessful with the exceptional hardship application, the driving disqualification will have immediate effect.
-If you are appearing in Court as a ‘totter’ you should either attend using public transport or have arrangements for your vehicle to be driven back home as the disqualification will be imposed immediately.
+If you appear in the Magistrates Court as a ‘totter’ and either do not make an exceptional hardship application or are unsuccessful with the exceptional hardship application, the driving disqualification will have an immediate effect.
+If you are appearing in Court as a ‘totter’ you should either attend using public transport or have arrangements for your vehicle to be driven back home.
+This is because the disqualification will be imposed immediately.

 Newly Qualified Drivers